DUNE-DAQ/performancetest/docs/performance.md

 ## How to run tests

-We have 2 cases, we can run the automate scaling or a single test at a time.
+We have 2 cases, we can run the automatic scaling or a single test at a time.
 Important, in the case of an INTEL server skip step 2 (it is only for AMD servers).

 - The single test:
     1. Generate config file: `fddaqconf_gen -c <daqconf_file.json> --detector-readout-map-file <readoutmap.json> <test_name>`